openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 The different profile names would be pre-defined by the OpenShift monitoring team.
-Once a profile is selected CMO then updates the platform Prometheus CR to select pod and service monitors as the union of the 2 sets:
+Once a profile is selected CMO then updates the platform Prometheus CR to select monitors as the union of the 2 sets:
-- pod and service monitors with the `monitoring.openshift.io/collection-profile: <selected profile>` label.
+- monitors with the `monitoring.openshift.io/collection-profile: <selected profile>` label.
-- pod and service monitors without the `monitoring.openshift.io/collection-profile` profile label present, to retain the default behaviour (for components that choose to not opt-in).
+- monitors without the `monitoring.openshift.io/collection-profile` profile
+  label present, to retain the default behaviour (for components that choose to not opt-in).

-OpenShift teams can decide if they wanted to adopt this feature.
-Without any change to a ServiceMonitor, if a user picks a profile in the CMO config, things should work as they did before.
+OpenShift teams can decide if they want to adopt this feature.
+Without any change to a monitor, if a user picks a profile in the CMO config, things should work as they did before.
 When an OpenShift team wants to implement metrics collection profiles, they need to provide monitors for all profiles, making sure they do not provide monitors without the profile label.
 If a team